unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 Votes are restricted to the same UNIK type (individual, organization) delegate as yours.

 #### Arguments
-- `ID` (required): the unikid of the delegate to vote for or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
+- `TARGET` (required): the unikid or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier) of the delegate to vote for.
 See examples below for more information.

 #### Parameters